-- Define and provision dynamic cloud resources when deploying applications. - Configure the middleware of dynamic cloud resources on an on-demand basis. - · Reuse resource pools. - Track how provisioned cloud resources are used. - Provide ways to optimize how cloud resources are used. - Provide status of the process that provisions cloud resources. - Verify the credentials of cloud resources before provisioning them.
+- Provide ways to optimize how cloud resources are used. - Reuse provisioned resource pools on an on-demand basis. - Track how provisioned cloud resources are used. - · Provide the status of the provisioning process. - Verify the credentials of cloud resources before provisioning them.